 The application of fees is regulated by L.N.
 158 of 2010.

 If the applicant is not satisfied with the response provided by the Public Authority vis-à-vis its request, the applicant is entitled to submit a complaint to the same Public Authority.
-If, subsequently, the applicant remains unsatisfied with the response received, he/she may lodge an appeal with the Information and Data Protection Commissioner (IDPC).
-If the applicant remains dissatisfied with the outcome of the appeal he/she may appeal to the Information and Data Protection Tribunal and, subsequently, to the Court of Appeal.
+If, subsequently, the applicant remains unsatisfied with the response received, s/he may lodge an appeal with the Information and Data Protection Commissioner (IDPC).
+If the applicant remains dissatisfied with the outcome of the appeal s/he may appeal to the Information and Data Protection Tribunal and, subsequently, to the Court of Appeal.
 Complaints may be submitted for the following reasons:

-§ The Public Authority has applied an extension to the 20-working day deadline to notify the application whether access would be given to the document / information requested
+§ The Public Authority has applied an extension to the 20-working day deadline

 § The Public Authority has imposed a fee which is deemed to be excessive